Clarity logoClarity logoClarity

 Closing costs add 2-5% to your home purchase price.
 Here's a breakdown of every fee, which are negotiable, and how to reduce your total closing costs.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

 You saved up a 20% down payment, got preapproved, found your dream home, and then your lender tells you that you need another $12,000 to $20,000 for "closing costs."
-This catches a lot of first-time buyers off guard.
+This catches many first-time buyers off guard.
 Closing costs are the fees and expenses required to finalize a real estate transaction, and they add 2-5% on top of the purchase price.
 Here's exactly what you're paying for and how to minimize the damage.

 As a buyer, you'll encounter most of these line items on your closing disclosure: